chaidhat/compiler/README.md

 ./mcc -h
 ```
 doing `make all` will auto build, self-run an test program and clean the directory.
-## Minimalistic-C
+## MinimalistiC
 "*C is too powerful*" - no one ever.\
-Minimalistic-C (Min-C) is my take on a ultra-simplified, derated version of the C Programming language.\
+MinimalistiC (MinC) is my take on a ultra-simplified, derated version of the C Programming language.\
 Mainly made because I neither got the skill or patience to fully follow the C ISOs to call it a 'C Compiler'.
 Note that there are no additional changes to C, only removals.

 **Capabilities**